 With the apparatus above, practical welfare analysis of product markets can be carried out in three steps.
-First, observations on the market choices of surveyed consumers, augmented by extra-market data on stated preferences if necessary to identify tastes for relevant attributes, can be used to estimate the mixed MNL model (22) and recover the probability $F(\beta,\sigma|s,\alpha)$.
-An obvious caution is that the vector of predetermined functions X in (21) has to be comprehensive enough to achieve the approximation accuracy promised by Theorem 2.7, so that estimation of (22) needs to include a careful econometric specification analysis.
-A "method of sieves" approach to the specification of X provides practical guidelines for this specification search.
+First, observations on the market choices of surveyed consumers, augmented by extra-market data on stated preferences if necessary to identify tastes for relevant attributes, can be used to estimate the mixed MNL model (22) and recover the probability $F(\beta,\sigma|s)$.
+An obvious caution is that the vector of predetermined functions X in (21) has to be comprehensive enough to achieve the approximation accuracy promised by Lemma 7, so that estimation of (22) needs to include a careful econometric specification analysis.
+A "method of sieves" or "seminon-parametric" approach to the specification of X provides practical guidelines for this specification search.
 With this caveat, this setup is both practical and sufficiently general to handle welfare analysis of policy changes that affect discrete choice without making unwarranted assumptions on preferences.

 Second, construct a large synthetic population.
 Start from a random sample from the target population.
-For each sampled person, assign a history s, incomes l_a and l_b , choice sets \mathbf{J}a and \mathbf{J}b , and market environments ($\mathbf{p}a, \mathbf{r}a, \mathbf{z}a$) and ($\mathbf{p}b, \mathbf{r}b, \mathbf{z}b$), using available data for the sampled individual wherever possible in order to preserve ecological correlations in the target population.
-Make multiple draws of (β, σ) from the estimated probability $\mathbf{F}(\beta, \sigma | s, \alpha)$ and of ε from the standard Extreme Value Type I distribution.
-Assign utility-maximizing choices k in scenario α and β in scenario β .
-Each draw defines a synthetic consumer.
+For each sampled person, assign a history s, incomes I_a and I_b , choice sets J_a and J_b , and market environments ($\mathbf{p}a, \mathbf{r}a, \mathbf{z}a$) and ($\mathbf{p}b, \mathbf{r}b, \mathbf{z}b$), using available data for the sampled individual wherever possible in order to preserve ecological correlations in the target population.
+Make multiple draws of (β, σ) from the estimated probability F($\beta, \sigma | s$) and of $\boldsymbol{\varepsilon}a$ and $\boldsymbol{\varepsilon}b$ from the standard Extreme Value Type I distribution.
+If $\boldsymbol{\varepsilon}a$ and $\boldsymbol{\varepsilon}b$ are not statistically independent, the is unambiguous when indirect utility has been transformed so that the marginal utility of income in scenario a remains constant when income changes.
+However, more generally, MCE will be affected by transformations of utility and the evaluation point for the marginal utility of income, and additional criteria may be needed to select among alternative versions of MCE.